Azure/azure-sdk-tools/tools/stress-cluster/chaos/README.md

 - `AZURE_SUBSCRIPTION_ID` - The Azure subscription id the stress test will authenticate and deploy resources to.
 - `AZURE_TENANT_ID` - The Azure tenant id the stress test will authenticate to.
 Set by AKS.
 - `AZURE_CLIENT_ID` - The Entra principal the stress test will authenticate as.
 Set by AKS.
-- `AZURE_FEDERATED_TOKEN_FILE` - The path to the federated identity token that can be used to login with azure cli or the identity SDK.
+- `AZURE_FEDERATED_TOKEN_FILE` - The path to the federated identity token that can be used to login with Azure CLI or the Identity SDK.
 Set by AKS.

 ### Stress Test File Share